-By Brianna Cusanno, 2015 Summer Research Program Participant
+Written by Brianna Cusanno, Institute for Public Health Summer Research Program alumna

 Reflecting on the course my life has taken since I participated in the Institute of Public Health’s Summer Research Program, I realize that I now find myself in a position I never would have anticipated two years ago.

 I knew in June of 2015 that I wanted my life’s work to focus on health equity, but I had vague notions of a career in policy-making or the nonprofit sector.
 I had never seriously considered becoming a researcher; for one, I grew up with learning disabilities that made school a struggle.
 What’s more, I had always believed that academia was far removed from reality, and that the implications of potentially transformative research were too often overlooked and abandoned as soon as grants closed-out.
 I did not see academia as an option if I wanted my work to contribute to positive, institutional change.

 However, my summer at WashU changed all of this.
 The feedback and encouragement from mentors and peers helped me to develop the confidence I needed to view a career in research as a viable route.
 In addition, through our program seminars I became comfortable in the previously foreign world of fellowships, grants, and publications.
 Most importantly, the program exposed me to scholars who employed findings from rigorous studies to make real differences in their communities.